Learning Outcomes

 Scenario: Priya sets fire to a block of flats intending to scare the occupants.
 She knows people are inside but hopes they will escape.
 The fire is quickly extinguished and no one is harmed.

-Answer: Priya is likely guilty of aggravated arson.
-She intended to endanger life by setting fire to an occupied building, even though no one was actually hurt.
+Priya is likely guilty of aggravated arson.
+She intended to endanger life by setting fire to an occupied building; it is irrelevant that no one was actually harmed.
+The endangerment arises from the fire damage itself.

 Lawful Excuse and Defences